open-video-game-library/MinimumTennis/README.md

 Start the game in this state, and if no error occurs, the installation was successful.

 ## Usage

-All the data necessary for Minimum Tennis to work is included.

 If you want to change the 3D model, Skybox, or other assets, import and replace them each time.